 The Enhanced Skills Program will review applications from current PGY2 residents who are registered in a Canadian Family Medicine Residency Program at the time of their application.
 Residents must start their PGY3 year within 12 months of completing their PGY2 year.

 (Practicing physicians must apply separately through the Re-Entry Program of the Ministry of Health and Long Term Care, and not directly to the university.
 Applications from practicing physicians will not be accepted for the Enhanced Skills Program.
-Please view the ministry information about the Re-Entry Programs here.
+Please view the ministry information about Re-Entry Programs on the Ontario website.
 Different timelines apply to Re-Entry Applicants.)

 The Enhanced Skills Emergency Medicine Program application process is a separate CaRMS based process.
 Please see the CaRMS website for more information.